aaronbloomfield/nws/hws/ctf/index.md

 There are a few additions that will happen to this homework over the next few days

 - There may be a few more fields added to ctf.py](ctf.py.html) ([src](ctf.py)).
 These would be descriptive type fields ("how did you like the assignment?")
-- A mechanism for getting hints, if you get stuck, is going to be made available in a few days

 #### Background